Judith Lynne Hanna: Education and career

 She earned a Ph.D. in anthropology from Columbia University in 1976, an M.A. in political science from Michigan State University and a B.A. in political science from UCLA.
-Her field research with husband William John Hanna in Kenya, Nigeria, and Uganda in 1963, funded by a Michigan State University-Ford Foundation grant, resulted in the publication of her 1979 book To Dance is Human.
+Her field research with her husband, William John Hanna, in Kenya, Nigeria, and Uganda in 1963, funded by a Michigan State University-Ford Foundation grant, resulted in the publication of her 1979 book To Dance is Human.

-Hanna earned a California Teaching Credential and was a Los Angeles City School social studies and English teacher.
+Hanna earned a California Teaching Credential and was a social studies and English teacher at a Los Angeles City School.

 Hanna has researched various forms of dance, including in villages and cities in Africa, in American theaters and playgrounds, and in adult entertainment clubs and neo-burlesque venues in the United States.

 She has served as an expert witness on over 150 court cases involving exotic dance since 1995, and her views on exotic dance have been sought by The Colbert Report and Bloomberg News.
 The Michelle Smith Library for the Performing Arts at the University of Maryland holds a collection of her work.

 In 2018, Hanna participated in her first music video with the rock band, Egg Drop Soup.